 A relatively high SLE indicates greater probability for children to spend more years in education and higher overall retention within the education system.
 It must be noted that the expected number of years does not necessarily coincide with the expected number of grades of education completed, because of repetition.
 Since school life expectancy is an average based on participation in different levels of education, the expected number of years of schooling may be pulled down by the magnitude of children who never go to school.
 Those children who are in school may benefit from many more years of education than the average.

-Caution is required when making cross-country comparisons; neither the length of the school year nor the quality of education is necessarily the same in each country.
+Caution is required when making cross-country comparisons; neither the length of the academic year nor the quality of education is necessarily the same in each country.
 In addition, as this indicator does not directly take into account the effects of repetition, it is not strictly comparable between countries with automatic promotion and those allowing grade repetition.
 It should also be noted that, depending on countries, the enrolment data do not account for many types of continuing education and training.
 For these reasons, this indicator should be interpreted in the light of complementary indicators, particularly percentage of repeaters.

 To show the overall level of development of an educational system in terms of the average number of years of schooling that the education system offers to the eligible population, including those who never enter school.

-Requires complete and reliable data on enrolment and population by single-years of age corresponding to all levels of education for the entire duration of schooling, including tertiary education.
+The calculation of this indicator requires complete and reliable data on enrolment and population by single-years of age corresponding to all levels of education for the entire duration of schooling, including tertiary education.